Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Fine-Grained Functional Search for Alternative Uses

 \xhdr{I. Concept discretization} Intuitively, nodes in our graph should correspond to groups of related spans (``charging'', ``charging the battery'', ``charging a laptop'').
 To achieve this, we take all purpose and mechanism spans $\Hat{\mathcal{P}}$, $\Hat{\mathcal{M}}$ in the corpus, extracted using our GCN model, and cluster them (separately), using pre-trained vector representations.
 We refer to the clusters $\mathcal{C}_p, \mathcal{C}_m$ as \emph{concepts}.

 \xhdr{II.
-Relations} We employ rule-mining \cite{pasquier1999discovering} to discover a set of relations $\mathcal{R}$ between concepts.
+Relations} We employ rule-mining \cite{pasquier1999discovering} to discover a set of relations $\mathcal{R}$ between concepts (see §\ref{sec:ideationexp} for implementation details).
 Relations are \textit{Antecedent $\Longrightarrow$ Consequent}, with weights corresponding to rule confidence.
 To illustrate our intuition, suppose that when ``prevent head injury'' appears in a product description, the conditional probability of ``safety'' appearing too is large (but not the other way around).
 In this case, we can (weakly) infer that preventing head injuries is a sub-purpose of ``safety''.

 Indeed, manually observing the purpose-purpose edges, the one-directional relations captured are often \emph{sub-purpose}, and the bi-directional ones often encode \emph{abstract similarity}.
 Similarly, for mechanism concepts the one-directional relations are often \emph{part of} (``cell phone'' and ``battery''), and bi-directional are mechanisms that \emph{co-occur} often.
 For pairs of purpose and mechanism concepts, the relation is often \emph{functionality} (``charger'', ``charge'').
-Exploring more relations is left for future work. \remove{There exist many approaches to learn hierarchies from texts, often relying on advanced topic models \cite{movshovitz2015kb,zhu2017unsupervised} that hierarchically cluster spans of texts into \textit{general} concepts and discover a (large) set of relations in various approaches.
+Exploring more relations is left for future work.

+\remove{There exist many approaches to learn hierarchies from texts, often relying on advanced topic models \cite{movshovitz2015kb,zhu2017unsupervised} that hierarchically cluster spans of texts into \textit{general} concepts and discover a (large) set of relations in various approaches.
 Our focus is on testing whether our model's extracted annotations are useful for generating abstract analogical inspirations.
 We employ a rule-mining approach based on the outputs of our model.

 For an intuitive example, if we see many patents mentioning ``seat belts'' in the mechanism and ``safety'' as a (sub)purpose, we can infer a connection between the two.
 Similarly, if we see that when ``prevent head injury'' appears in the purpose, the conditional probability of ``safety'' is large (but not the other way around), we can infer that preventing head injuries is a sub-purpose of ``safety''.
 We use such observations in our approach. }